Hi there, we’re pleased to welcome you to another engaging session on nursing!

 Find out the frequency and level of communication required for the online program to help you plan your time appropriately.

-You may choose to review a sample curriculum with communication details to know the program fits your time and schedule.
+You may choose to review a sample curriculum with communication details to know if the program fits your time and schedule.

 Typical online NP programs often have clinical features that may require students to carry out lab work or engage in hands-on campus-based training.